 Canyonlands invites you to explore a wilderness of countless canyons and fantastically formed buttes carved by the Colorado River and its tributaries.
-Rivers divide the park into four districts: the Island in the Sky, the Needles, the Maze, and the rivers themselves.
+Rivers divide the park into four districts: Island in the Sky, The Needles, The Maze, and the rivers themselves.
 These areas share a primitive desert atmosphere, but each offers different opportunities for sightseeing and adventure.

-Discover one of America's most special parks: look down into a half-mile deep geologic amphitheater; wander among timeless bristlecone pines; stand in lush meadows of wildflowers; ponder crystal-clear night skies; and experience the richness of the subalpine forest.
+Crowning the grand staircase, Cedar Breaks sits at over 10,000 feet and looks down into a half-mile deep geologic amphitheater.
+Come wander among timeless bristlecone pines, stand in lush meadows of wildflower, ponder crystal-clear night skies and experience the richness of our subalpine forest.

 Dinosaurs once roamed here.
-Their fantastic remains are still visible embedded in the rocks.
-Today, the mountains, desert and untamed rivers flowing in deep canyons, support an array of life.
+Their fantastic remains are still visibly embedded in the rocks.
+Today, the mountains, desert, and untamed rivers flowing in deep canyons support an array of life.
 Petroglyphs hint at earlier cultures.
 Later, homesteaders and outlaws found refuge here.
 Whether your passion is science, adventure, history or scenery, Dinosaur offers much to explore.

 Once home to over 2,500 people, Hovenweep includes six prehistoric villages built between A.D.
 1200 and 1300.
 Explore a variety of structures, including multistory towers perched on canyon rims and balanced on boulders.
 The construction and attention to detail will leave you marveling at the skill and motivation of the builders.